Skip to content

 Manual Methodology

-Then once the test has been created, click on the Tools > Manual Steps menu item and then you will be taken to the Manual Editor with the Manual Toolbar visible.
+Once the test has been created, click the Tools > Manual Steps menu item to be taken to the Manual Editor, with the Manual Toolbar visible.

 The test step list will initially be empty: